Ancient World Seminar 2013

 Bloody Religion: The Transformation of Roman Sacrificial Cultus in Early Christian Thought

 Although Christians generally did not participate in Roman sacrificial cultus, and sacrifice was used as a mechanism of inquisition and persecution by Roman magistrates, there was also a development of cultic theory in early Christianity, particularly in relation to the Eucharist.
-The development of such ideas of sacrifice continued but changed Greek and Roman understandings, and would be tied to the decline of literal animal offerings after the fourth century; it also re-theorized sacrifice itself in ways that still have resonance in modern anthropology and sociology.
+The development of such ideas of sacrifice continued but changed Greek and Roman understandings, and would be tied to the decline of literal animal offerings after the fourth century; it also re-theorised sacrifice itself in ways that still have resonance in modern anthropology and sociology.
 This paper considers examples from the second and third centuries where authors such as Irenaeus and Cyprian engage in competitive and creative re-workings of ancient Mediterranean cultus, on the way to a Christian transformation of sacrifice.

 10 December (Turner Theatre, Botany Building)